ksriya2002/covid19-analysis-web-portal/README.md

 ---

 ## Disclaimer
 Only selected screenshots are included in this README.
-Additional charts, insight pages, and features are available within the live application but not shown here to keep the documentation concise.
+Additional visualizations and insights exist in the full application but are not displayed here for brevity.

 ---

 ## Contact

 Email: **sriyareddy696@gmail.com**
-Feel free to reach out for questions and feedbacks.
+Feel free to reach out with any questions or feedback.